 What is the BMC and what does it do?
 This is the BMC in a nutshell.

 The British Mountaineering Council (BMC) represents the interests of climbers, hill walkers and mountaineers.
-It is chiefly concerned with England and Wales but co-operates closely with related organisations, including the Mountaineering Council of Scotland (MCofS), mountaineering training bodies and international organisations, including the International Climbing and Mountaineering Federation (UIAA).
+It is chiefly concerned with England and Wales but co-operates closely with related organisations, including Mountaineering Scotland, mountaineering training bodies and international organisations, including the International Climbing and Mountaineering Federation (UIAA).

 The work the BMC does is unusually diverse among recreational bodies, but our members consistently tell us our most important role is maintaining access to hills, mountains and cliffs – and their conservation.
 We do this through our Access Management Group.
 Climbers and hill walkers value the natural world and the BMC promotes a wider concern for the environmental and economic interests of the rural communities our members visit.
 Our charity – the Access & Conservation Trust (ACT) – funds footpath restoration and conservation events and information.

 The BMC promotes safety by helping all climbers, hill walkers and mountaineers develop their skills.
 We run lecture programmes, publish books and offer DVDs and web films promoting best practice.
 The BMC is also an active participant in overseeing the work of the UK’s various training boards.
 Through its technical committee, the BMC offers knowledge and advice on safety equipment, and contributes to international standards work.
 The committee also directs the Equipment Investigation Panel, which oversees the analysis and reporting of equipment failures.

 The BMC is not a governing body in the way other sporting bodies are.
 You don’t need to be a member to do these activities, there are no formal rules and no one is required to be certified, unless they are formally instructing young people.
 Hill walkers and climbers prize the freedom of the hills, and would actively resist such things.